 Our workshops aim to support—and to challenge—writers.
 At Lighthouse you’ll find a safe, creative learning environment, whether at the introductory, intermediate, advanced, or masters level.

 Our faculty rivals that of any creative writing program in the country.
 All are working, published writers as committed to their students as they are to their craft.
 We could build a two-story house from their books, and insulate it with their awards and fellowships.
-And that’s not even considering their many publications in the places like the New Yorker, Atlantic Monthly and the Pushcart Prize anthology, or their appearances in all of the best literary journals in the country.
-In addition to our core faculty, we bring in nationally and internationally known authors for craft workshops several times a year through Inside the Writer’s Studio and our Fly-By Writer’s Project.
+And that’s not even considering their many publications in the places like the New Yorker, Atlantic Monthly, and the Pushcart Prize anthology, or their appearances in all of the best literary journals in the country.
+In addition to our core faculty, we bring in nationally and internationally known authors for craft workshops several times a year through Inside the Writer’s Studio and our Visiting Author Series.

 A writer’s life needn’t be solitary—at least not all the time.
 The Lighthouse community brings together literary types and others who value arts and culture in Denver.
-Our public events include the monthly Writer’s Buzz (a series of free events with ever-evolving topics) and the Draft Reading Series (which celebrates the diversity and talent in our workshops).
-Member events include Monday Writing Hours (where members can find a quiet space to write at Lighthouse), Friday 500 (where we gather to crank out 500 words before weekend), and Willfully Submit (where we submit our work for publication, with bagels for fortification).
+Our public events include the Writer's Studio (a series of events and readings that brings internationally recognized authors to Denver) and the Visiting Author Series.
+Each year, we offer the Fort Lyon Fellowship for writers to work on their projects while providing hands-on instruction for Colorado veterans.
+We also offer community outreach through Write Denver and the Young Writers Program.
+Member events include Member Writing Hours (where members can find a quiet space to write at Lighthouse), Friday 500 (where we gather to crank out 500 words before weekend), and Willfully Submit (where we submit our work for publication, with bagels for fortification).

 Lighthouse is located at 1515 Race Street, in the historic Milheim House.
 Built in 1893, the house has six classrooms (each with their own distinct character) plus a large ground-level room (we call it the Grotto) for talks and readings.
 In nice weather, we find that people like to gather on the wraparound porch.